The realization problem for non-integer Seifert fibered surgeries: Analysis for the case

 Now consider the special case where $\frac{\alpha}{\beta}=-1/d$ for $d\geq 2$.
 In this case we may perform a slam dunk on the component $C$, to obtain a framing of $1+d$ on the component with which $C$ is linked.
-Observe that this is surgery diagram corresponding to the plumbing graph $\Delta_d$ obtained by changing the weight of the marked vertex of $\Delta$ to have weight $d+1$.
+Observe that this is the surgery diagram corresponding to the plumbing graph $\Delta_d$ obtained by changing the weight of the marked vertex of $\Delta$ to have weight $d+1$.
 If $X_d$ is the plumbed 4-manifold corresponding to $\Delta_d$, then we have that

 It follows from Lemma~\ref{lem:CM_thm_plumbings} that the intersection form of $\Delta_d$ is isomorphic to a $(N+\frac{1}{d})$-changemaker lattice whose stable coefficients compute the Alexander polynomial $\Delta_{K'}(t)$.
-However, the intersection form of $\Delta_d$ is isomorphic to the $(n-1+\frac{1}{d})$-changemaker lattice with the same stable coefficients as $L$.
-This can be seen simply by taking the standard basis elements as vertices (cf. Lemma~\ref{lem:local_mod_type_I/II}).
+However, the intersection form of $\Delta_d$ is isomorphic to the $(n-1+\frac{1}{d})$-changemaker lattice with the same stable coefficients as $L'$.
+This isomorphism can be seen by observing that the standard basis elements of this $(n-1+\frac{1}{d})$-changemaker lattice form a set of vertices for the plumbing $\Delta_d$ (cf. Lemma~\ref{lem:local_mod_type_I/II}).
 Since $d$ can be taken to be arbitrarily large, it follows from Lemma~\ref{lem:large_q_rigidity} that $N=n-1$ and the Alexander polynomial of $K'$ is computed from the stable coefficients of $L'$.
 Moreover as all these surgeries are Seifert fibered spaces, Proposition~\ref{prop:q>9_case} implies that $K'$ is either a torus knot or a cable of a torus.
 With this construction in hand we prove the lemma.